Theater Kid

 "I have some saved.
 I got a scholarship.
 I can take out loans.
 I'll work.
 I'll figure it out."

 She lit another cigarette.
-"I guess you will."
+"I guess you'll have to."

 His mother stood on the porch in her scrubs, about to leave for her shift.
 She'd been crying earlier—Jason had heard her in her room—but her face was dry now, composed.